Media-Ed-Online/intro-web-dev-2017aut/modules/topic-05/_posts/2017-01-09-text-input.md

 This text can be used to offer hints about the _type of text that is expected_ or to _encourage the user to type in the field_.

-**NOTE:** Notice how the text box has grey text (should work in most browsers), and that when you click in there it goes away.
+**NOTE:** Notice how the text box has grey text (should work in most browsers), and that when you click in there or begin typing it goes away.

 <p>
   <span style="color: #79AF33; font-weight: bold;">What do you do for fun?</span>